khoeger/khoeger.github.io/_posts/2018-06-20-moving-sound-with-csound-hrtfmove2.md

 # Csound's HRTFMOVE2
 Csound has a few models that can be used to spatially locate sound.
-[HRTFMOVE2](http://www.csounds.com/manual/html/hrtfmove2.html) is a model that places a unit sphere around the listenr's head.
+[HRTFMOVE2](http://www.csounds.com/manual/html/hrtfmove2.html) is a model that places a unit sphere around the listener's head.
 You can make sound appear to come from anywhere on that sphere.

 ## General Csound Background info